Tomas1337/NDI_FaceTrack/README.md

 https://github.com/Tomas1337/NDI_FaceTrack

- An integral part of this project is to have this easily deployable to interested in users hence the need for a robust windows executable file.
+An integral part of this project is to have this easily deployable to users in a robust lightweight executable file.
+Currently achieves +30FPS on an QuadCore Intel 2.4GHz